suorituspolut/Suorituspolut/README.md

 ## Used technologies

-The application is built using React and NodeJS, and deployed with Docker.
+The application is built using React, and deployed with Docker.
 React library Highcharts is used to draw Sankey diagrams to help with visualization.

 ## Documentation